dkfans/keeperfx-website/docs/crontab.md

 - Fetch the Wiki
 - Pull a local copy of the repo (for grabbing commit history)
 - Handle commit history between stable releases (for the changelog)
+- Fetch Keeper Klan forum activity
+- Scan workshop files (new ones and a daily)

 ```